 Pugh holds Bachelor’s and Master’s degrees in Mathematics from Virginia Tech and is a member of the Pi Mu Epsilon National Honorary Mathematical Society.
-He is currently employed as a Senior Manager in Information Technology at Capital One Financial and has over 18 years of experience in the IT field.
+He is currently employed as a Senior Manager in Information Technology at Capital One Financial and has over 22 years of experience in the IT field.

 Pugh's research in the field of mathematics began in 1994 when he worked as a Research Assistant at the Interdisciplinary Center for Applied Mathematics in Blacksburg, Virginia.
-Under the direction of Dr. John Burns and funded by the U.S. Air Force Office of Scientific Research, Steve published Finite Element Approximations of Burgers' Equation in September, 1995.
+Under the direction of Dr. John Burns and funded by the U.S. Air Force Office of Scientific Research, Pugh published Finite Element Approximations of Burgers' Equation in September, 1995.

 The “Compughter Ratings” results for NCAA College Football were first published nationally on Massey's College Football Ranking Comparison site in December, 2007.
-These results are in no way associated with the BCS.